Protect the Nest: COVID-19 Response at Otterbein

 COVID-19 Vaccine appointments are available at these locations:

-- Franklin County Public Health has vaccine appointments available.
+- Franklin County Public Health, various locations.
 Learn more or schedule an appointment.

-- Mount Carmel has appointments for the Pfizer or Moderna vaccine at their vaccine clinic.
-Vaccines are given at Mount Carmel East, located at 6001 E. Broad Street, Columbus.
+- Mount Carmel East, 6001 E. Broad Street, Columbus.
 Schedule your vaccine appointment.

 Cardinal Community Responsibilities